 Where Do Paralegals Work?

-Paralegals do the majority of their work in offices, with other paralegals, attorneys, and legal support staff.
+Paralegals mainly work in offices with other paralegals, attorneys, and legal support staff.
 They may occasionally travel to gather information, collect and review documents, accompany attorneys to depositions or trials, and do other tasks.

 The largest employers of paralegals are: